thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

-**Mixing coupled and decoupled logic**
+### Mixing coupled and decoupled logic

 Decoupled template logic, when enabled, is not a requirement.
-Its being enabled for a specific resolved template will only
+When enabled, it
-mean that the engine will *look for* a resource containing decoupled logic, parsing and merging it with the original
+means that the engine will *look for* a resource containing decoupled logic,
-template if it exists.
-No error will be thrown if the decoupled logic resource does not exist.
+parsing and merging it with the original template if it exists.
+No error will be
+thrown if the decoupled logic resource does not exist.

-Also, in the same template we can mix both *coupled* and *decoupled* logic, for example by adding some Thymeleaf attributes
+Also, in the same template we can mix both *coupled* and *decoupled* logic, for
-at the original template file but leaving others for the separate decoupled logic file.
-The most common case for this is
+example by adding some Thymeleaf attributes at the original template file but
+leaving others for the separate decoupled logic file.
+The most common case for
-using the new (in v3.0) `th:ref` attribute.
+this is using the new (in v3.0) `th:ref` attribute.

 17.3 The th:ref attribute
 ---------------------------

 `th:ref` is only a marker attribute.
-It does nothing from the processing standpoint and simply disappears
+It does nothing from the processing
-when the template is processed, but its usefulness lies in the fact that it acts as a *markup reference*, i.e. it
+standpoint and simply disappears when the template is processed, but its
+usefulness lies in the fact that it acts as a *markup reference*, i.e. it can be
-can be resolved by name from a *markup selector* just like a *tag name* or a *fragment* (`th:fragment`).
+resolved by name from a *markup selector* just like a *tag name* or a *fragment*
+(`th:fragment`).

 So if we have a selector like: